mvanwinkleias/mv_automation_standards/doc/index.md

 ## Add verbose and debug options to your scripts

 These should default to off.
+That way, when you cron it, it works according to the cron standards listed below.

+These can be enabled from, for example, environment variables or command line arguments.

 ## Logging

 Not all programs need to log.
-Sometimes I call a non-logging program from a program that does log.
+Sometimes I wrap a non-logging program from a program that does log.
 In general, if I'm cronning something I want it to log.
+Cron will log when it has run something, but not much else.

 A good default for logging is syslog.
 It gets a lot of (deserved) flack for not being easily parsed, but it gets the job done.